 Then there was the flashlight, the discovery of which was nothing short of bizarre.
 If it was connected to the murder, the jury had to believe that Joe Bryan meticulously planned out the murder, cleaned himself up before leaving the house, yet decided to hold onto a cheap flashlight.
 And not simply hold onto it, but carefully place it in a box in the trunk of his car.

-And then,there was motive - or the complete lack off one.
+And then, there was the motive - or the complete lack of one.
 The State had to concede that they could come up with no motive for the murder.
-To find Joe Bryan guilty, the jury had to believe the defendant planned out a viscous murder, for apparently no reason.
+To find Joe Bryan guilty, the jury had to believe the defendant planned out a vicious murder, for apparently no reason.

 All of those factors scream reasonable doubt.
-And if there had been an alternate suspect, it probably would have been . unfortunately, the alternate suspect was developed long after trial
+And if there had been an alternate suspect, it probably would have been an easy decision.
+Unfortunately, the alternate suspect was developed long after the trial.

-So, lesson number is that the presumption of innocence isn’t always enough to protect you.
+So, lesson number two is that the presumption of innocence isn’t always enough to protect you.